Raphael-Boichot/Minimal-neural-network-for-exploring-multi-principal-element-alloys/README.md

 ## Main metrics after a large number of independant trainings
 ![](/Codes//Metrics.png)

 The minimal of RMSE does not always coincide with the best ajusted R², which is not trivial to explain as the fit is overall quite good.
 I also suspect that a bunch of experimental data should be removed from the training data to improve the fit.
-The metrics calculated over large simulation batches shows the interest of running hundreds of independant NN trainings and keep the best network (NN seeding is randomized and [k-folding](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) with pool randomization is used here).
+The metrics calculated over large simulation batches shows the interest of running dozens of independant NN trainings and keep the best network (NN seeding is randomized and [k-folding](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) with pool randomization is used here).
 You may be very lucky to find a good network with only one training !

 ## Experimental hardness data in 7D plot (Delaunay triangulation)
 ![](/Codes//Experimental_animated.gif)